SYNTHETIC REGENERATION & SYSTEMS PHYSIOLOGY LABORATORY

 Our Research

 We are solving one of humanity's oldest queries — how do tissues heal?
-Our laboratory studies tissue systems regeneration, a systems biology approach that investigates the cellular heterogeneity of tissue to learn how to enhance its regenerative state.
+Our laboratory studies tissue systems regeneration, a systems bioengineering approach that investigates and manipulates the complex cellular heterogeneity of tissue to learn how to enhance its regenerative state.

 Wound Physiology

-Our research established the human skinoid culture system, which enables spatiotemporal modeling of human tissue reconstruction ex vivo We are furthering this work by creating microphysiological systems mimicking human wound healing and using these platforms to identify new therapies for tissue injuries.
+Our research established the human skinoid culture system, which enables spatiotemporal modeling of human tissue reconstruction ex vivo.
+We are furthering this work by creating microphysiological systems mimicking human wound healing and using these platforms to identify novel therapies for human tissue damage.

 Synthetic Regeneration

 Our team is motivated to define the molecular events enabling heterogenous cells to orchestrate restoration of damaged tissue.
-We are developing novel data science frameworks coupled with synthetic biotechnologies to functionally dissect the role of the tissue “cellulome” in organ maintenance, neoplasia, and wound healing.
+We are developing synthetic biotechnologies coupled with data science frameworks to functionally dissect the role of the tissue “cellulome” in organ maintenance, neoplasia, and wound healing.

 Wound Immunogenomics

-Our research seeks to understand how localized immune cells enable proximal and distal orchestration of tissue stem cells towards healing.
-Our group employs quantitative systems biology approaches to uncover novel immune contributions to tissue healing.
-We leverage this insight to develop synthetic immunosurveillance systems with prophylactic and therapeutic potentials for wound patients.
+Important to our work is the understanding of how localized immune cells enable proximal and distal orchestration of tissue stem cells towards healing.
+Our group employs quantitative systems immunology approaches to uncover novel immune contributions to tissue healing.
+We leverage this insight to develop synthetic immunosurveillance systems with prophylactic and therapeutic potentials for patients.

 Computational Wound Physiology

-Our work aims to define the genetic programs required to achieve mammalian tissue regeneration.
-We employ machine learning-powered gene target identification with high-throughput interventional functional genomics to pinpoint the causal genetic and molecular combinatorial changes necessary to promote wound regeneration.
+Our work aims to define the molecular programs required to achieve mammalian tissue regeneration.
+We employ machine learning-powered gene identification tools validated by high-throughput interventional functional genomics to pinpoint the causal combinatorial changes necessary to promote wound regeneration.

 "We choose to [go to the moon], not because it is easy, but because it is hard, because this goal serves to organize and measure the best of our energies and skills, because that challenge is one that we are willing to accept, one we are unwilling to postpone". - JFK, 1961